Dark matter production via a non-minimal coupling to gravity: Quartic local inflaton potential

 In this subsection, we study the relic abundance of dark matter generated via its non-minimal coupling to gravity.
 To compute it, we need to model reheating, i.e. conversion of the inflaton energy into the SM radiation.
 The simplest way to do it is to introduce a small trilinear inflaton coupling to the Higgs field,

-This leads to perturbative inflaton decay into the Higgs pairs, as long as $m_\phi > 2 m_h$, and subsequent thermalization of the SM particle bath.
-In this case, reheating occurs at late times, when the Jordan and Einstein frames become essentially indistinguishable.
+This leads to perturbative inflaton decay into the Higgs pairs, as long as $m_\phi > 2 m_h$, and subsequent thermalization of the SM particle bath.\footnote{A pure gravity-induced operator $\phi (H^\dagger H)^2 /M_{\rm Pl}$ also leads to the inflaton decay into the Higgses, however reheating via this operator is inefficient due to the Planck suppression.} In this case, reheating occurs at late times, when the Jordan and Einstein frames become essentially indistinguishable.

 The dark matter abundance is characterized by

 where $n$ is the DM number density, $s_\textrm{SM}$ is the Standard Model entropy density at temperature $T$ and $g_{*s}$ is the effective number of SM degrees of freedom contributing to the entropy.
 In our case, DM interacts very weakly and never reaches thermal equilibrium.
 Its particle number is approximately conserved after the preheating stage and required to match the observed abundance~\cite{Planck:2015fie}